jp-agustin/rese2nse-webapp/README.md

 ### Installation

-Extract gdp.tar.gz inside your working folder.
+Extract *gdp.tar.gz* inside your working folder.
 Install and set-up the GDP.

-After installing the GDP, make sure to change the system path on both the gdp_node1.py and gdp_node2.py.
+After installing the GDP, make sure to change the system path on both the *gdp_node1.py* and *gdp_node2.py*.

 You can now run the application using either of the following commands: